Vegetarian nutrition

 Vegetarian nutrition is the set of health-related challenges and advantages of vegetarian diets.

 Appropriately planned vegetarian diets are healthful and nutritionally adequate for all stages of the human life cycle, including during pregnancy, lactation, infancy, childhood, and adolescence.
+Vegetarian diets have been proven to prevent certain diseases.
 However, vegetarian diets deficient in vitamin B_{12} or calories may compromise children's health and development.
 The UK National Health Service recommends that vegetarian diets should also follow the general recommendations for healthy diets, such as low fat, salt and sugar intakes and 5 fruits or vegetables a day.
 Qatar's public health ministry states, "One cannot be a healthy vegetarian by going to a fast food restaurant and ordering french fries and soda!".

 Vegetarian diets tend to be rich in carbohydrates, omega-6 fatty acids, dietary fibre, carotenoids, folic acid, vitamin C, vitamin E, potassium and magnesium.
 They are possibly low in saturated fat, cholesterol, and animal protein.